-- 8.01 As noted within the reports for the associated sites along Greyhound Road, the merits of this case, as well as SW/14/0530, 14/501324/FULL, 15/500669/FULL, 16/505355/FULL, and 17/501399 are being considered in a single appraisal section as the circumstances of all the applications are broadly similar and the sites lie in immediate proximity to each other. - 8.02 Circumstances differ in that some of the applicants have children and I am therefore required to consider the best interests of the child.
+- 8.01 As noted within the report the merits of this case, as well as 16/505355/FULL are being considered in a single appraisal section as the circumstances of all the applications are broadly similar and the sites lie in immediate proximity to each other. - 8.02 Circumstances differ in that some of the applicants have children and I am therefore required to consider the best interests of the child.
 However, given that I am recommending approval for all of the applications I do not consider that I need to go into great depth on this point as it does not significantly alter the arguments for each application (and this is supported by the Inspector's appeal decision for Blackthorne Lodge, which, at para.
 42, states that "there is no need to attach particular weight to the personal circumstances of the appellant, other than that they indicate the experience of many gypsies or travellers").